Conscious Birth Collective

 Founder and Director, For Your Birth

 Naima is an educator, birth prep coach, doula and founding director of For Your Birth — an intentionally diverse birth work consultancy in New York City.
+She is currently the Doula Coordinator for the Northern Manhattan Perinatal Partnership, a vendor of the Citywide Doula Initiative.

 Aida Alfonzo (she/her)